 Smart Insight states that SMS surveys enjoy a high response rate, with 31% of consumers providing a reply on average within five minutes.
 Hence, you get feedback in almost real-time, making it a good choice for administering surveys on a near-consistent basis.

 Customers can respond to text messages when they’re comfortable, as they do not require active participation.
 The passivity of the text survey plays a vital role in capturing honest, unbiased customer feedback.

 Text survey disadvantages

-Customers aren’t going to pay to tell you how they feel about you, which is the reason why you would have to buy a toll-free number that does not charge the customer for responding to text messages.
-You’d also have to pay for an SMS service that allows you to send messages in bulk, and reach customers at the right time.
+Customers aren’t going to pay to tell you how they feel about you, which is why you would have to buy a toll-free number that does not charge them for responding to text messages.
+You’d also have to pay for an SMS service that allows you to send messages in bulk and reach customers at the right time.
 Or you can hire an outside company to take care of that for you.
-That makes sending CX surveys an expensive choice unless you’re already using it to interact with customers on a regular basis.
+That makes sending CX surveys via SMS an expensive choice unless you’re already using it to interact with customers on a regular basis.

 Taking into account the immediacy a text message involves, you have to be prepared to deal with the received feedback by interacting accordingly.
-If you are not able to ensure the same level of promptness, you might get the opposite reaction from the surveyed customer – ignorance.
+If you cannot ensure the same level of promptness, you might get the opposite reaction from the surveyed client – ignorance.

 You can only send customer satisfaction surveys to customers who have shared their personal contact information with you, thereby narrowing the outreach of your NPS campaign.
 Administering your survey on such a narrow dataset can capture feedback with a high degree of non-response bias, as you progressively miss out on capturing the real voice of the customer.

-Best Suited for: Transaction-related feedback – Low trust deficit businesses that support transactions, offer deliveries or other personal services, as for example banks, e-commerce stores, airlines, telecommunication providers, etc.
+Best Suited For: Transaction-related feedback – Low trust deficit businesses that support transactions and offer deliveries or other personal services, as for example banks, ecommerce stores, airlines, telecommunication providers, etc.